jandot/aerts-exercises-leipzig/Visualization/exercises/processing_exercise.md

 ![slider](images/slider.png)

 So what changed?
 We now define a variable (a float) called `circlePosition` at the top and set its initial value to 50 on line [8].
 At the start of the `draw()` function [13-17], we also draw a line that will serve as a guide as well as the actual circle.
 Furthermore, we change lines [21-24] to refer to the `circlePosition` instead of `mouseX`.
 Note that that includes using +/- 2 instead of +/- 25 as a buffer, and using the minimum and maximum values of the line (i.e. 50 and 150) instead of those of the mouse in the map functions.
 Finally, we write the `mouseDragged()` function at the bottom (lines [45-52]).
 A "mouse-drag" in Processing-speak means: pressing the mouse button, then moving the mouse to another position, and finally releasing the mouse button.
 The `mouseDragged()` function looks a lot like the `mouseClicked()` function in script 10.
-We want to make sure that when we are on top of the circle when we start dragging (both horizontally [46] and vertically [47]).
+We want to make sure that we are on top of the circle when we start dragging (both horizontally [46] and vertically [47]).
 Also, we need to make sure that we cannot drag the circle further than the minimum or maximum value [48].
 If the situation complies to these three conditions, we change the `circlePosition` to `mouseX`, which basically means that the circle follows the mouse.
 Don't forget the `redraw()` or the scene will not be updated.
 Question: what happens if you drag the mouse too fast?
 Why is that?
 And just for laughs: remove the conditions on line [48] and see what happens if you start interacting with the visualization...

 # Whereto from here?